 71st Street Corridor Revitalization Project

-The City of Tulsa is launching an effort to promote redevelopment and enhance the appearance of the 71st Street shopping corridor, from just west of Memorial Dr. to Garnett Rd.
+The City of Tulsa is leading an effort to promote redevelopment and enhance the appearance of the 71st Street shopping corridor, from just west of Memorial Dr. to Garnett Rd.
 There are three main components, outlined below, that will make 71st Street more appealing for redevelopment and reinvestment, and a more pleasant place to visit, shop, work, and live.

 Simplifying Zoning Standards